Unusual Options Activity Insight: SPDR Select Sector Fund - Energy Select Sector | Benzinga

 Unusual Options Activity Insight: SPDR Select Sector Fund - Energy Select Sector

-SPDR Select Sector Fund – Energy Select Sector (NYSE:XLE) shares experienced unusual options activity on Thursday.
-The stock price moved up to $49.24 following the option alert.
+On Monday, shares of SPDR Select Sector Fund – Energy Select Sector (NYSE:XLE) saw unusual options activity.
+After the option alert, the stock price moved down to $49.16.

 - Trade Type: CALL